ESG Questionnaire Response - Fisher Investments (FI)

 Bottom-Up Investment Process

-FI’s Securities Analysts perform fundamental research on prospective investments to identify those stocks with strategic attributes consistent with the firm’s top-down views, whilst illustrating competitive advantages relative to their defined peer group.
-The fundamental research process involves reviewing and evaluating a comprehensive set of qualitative and quantitative data, including ESG factors, prior to purchasing a stock.
-Factors considered in portfolios include, but are not limited to: shareholder concentration, corporate stewardship, environmental opportunities and liabilities, and human or labor rights controversies.
+FI’s Securities Analysts perform fundamental research on prospective investments to identify securities with strategic attributes consistent with the firm’s top-down views and competitive advantages relative to their defined peer group.
+The fundamental research process involves reviewing and evaluating a comprehensive set of qualitative and quantitative data, including financially material ESG factors, prior to purchasing a security.
+Factors considered in portfolios when relevant include, but are not limited to: shareholder concentration, corporate stewardship, environmental opportunities & liabilities, and human or labor rights controversies.
 Generally, FI would choose not to invest in companies when, in its opinion, security level issues: (i) violate a client mandated ESG policy or (ii) present an inordinate risk to a company’s operational or financial performance or (iii) appear to present undue headline risk to share price performance.

 3.a.
 Are you a signatory to the UNPRI?